nasa-jpl-memex/image_space/imagespace_smqtk/README.md

 ## Settings

-`IMAGE_SPACE_SMQTK_SIMILARITY_SEARCH` points to the SMQTK nearest neighbors service as a URL in the form http://somehost.com/nn.
+`IMAGE_SPACE_SMQTK_NNSS_URL` points to the SMQTK nearest neighbors service as a URL in the form http://somehost.com.

 `IMAGE_SPACE_SMQTK_IQR_URL` points to the IQR service provided by SMQTK, this is a url in the form http://somehost.com.